sfigg/commercialization-public/customize/power-settings/adaptive-hibernate.md

 ## <span id="User_prediction"></span><span id="user_prediction"></span><span id="USER_PREDICTION"></span>User prediction

-In Windows 10 version 1709, user usage prediction no longer triggers Hibernate.
+User usage prediction no longer triggers Hibernate.
 This is a change from previous versions of Windows.
 Windows continues to support automatically transitioning from Hibernate back to Modern Standby based on user prediction, however this requires that the device implement RTCWake or the Time & Device Alarm object in ACPI.